 Watch ATP Dubai live:

 Roger Federer is likely to bid for an amazing seventh title after winning in 2014 when the 2015 Dubai Duty Free Tennis Championships begin on Monday 23 February – will world no. 1 Novak Djokovic or two-time ATP Dubai finalist Tomas Berdych stand in his way?

-Tomas Berdych (KARIM SAHIB/AFP/Getty Images)
+Tomas Berdych has reached the ATP Dubai final twice (KARIM SAHIB/AFP/Getty Images)

 First played in 1993, the Dubai Duty Free Tennis Championships is the biggest men’s tournament held in the Middle East and always attracts a strong field.
 The United Arab Emirates city, a global financial hub, hosts some of the biggest names in men’s tennis on the outdoor hard courts of the Dubai Duty Free Tennis Centre, formerly known as the Aviation Club, which includes a Stadium court that is also a popular music venue.
 ATP Dubai takes place under the patronage of Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and ruler of Dubai.

 The Dubai Duty Free Tennis Championships were upgraded to a 500-level event in 2001, making the tournament the largest ATP World Tour event in the Middle East, and highlights the month of February.
 The top players turn their attention to outdoor hard courts from mid-February onwards as they begin to prepare for March’s major events at Indian Wells and Dubai, and many of them choose to appear at the Dubai Duty Free Tennis Championships, which has been voted the ATP World Tour 500 tournament of the year ten times.